Nasvera/campus-place-finder/README.md

 ## Requirements

-**Start now using Esri-supplied sample services**
+**Start now using your own services then updating the configuration files**

+-For more information on requirements and publication steps, and app configuration  see [Campus Place Finder](http://links.esri.com/localgovernment/help/10.2/CampusPlaceFinder) help.

-You can start using the application now by setting it up on a web server running Microsoft Internet Information Services (IIS) and using sample services supplied by Esri.
+-Once you have completed these steps, you can start using the application now by setting it up on a web server running Microsoft Internet Information Services (IIS) and using sample services supplied by Esri.
 You'll need to convert to an application in IIS and use the ASP .NET 4.0. application pool.

-**Start now using your own services**

-For more information on requirements and publication steps, see [Campus Place Finder](http://links.esri.com/localgovernment/help/10.2/CampusPlaceFinder) help.

 ## Resources

-Additional [information and sample data](http://www.arcgis.com/home/item.html?id=b947b814603c45babaea78a9ba66c88d) are available for the application.

 Learn more about Esri's [ArcGIS for Local Government maps and apps](http://solutions.arcgis.com/local-government/).